 Grants are awarded to the State.
 The grant Recipient (State) must pass through 100 percent (100%) of OPSG allocations to eligible jurisdictions.

 What Activities are Funded Through (OPSG) Grants?

-Funds can be used for those efforts that help secure U.S. borders, including funds for additional law enforcement, personnel, overtime pay and travel and lodging for deployment of local and State personnel to increase our presence along the borders.
+Funds can be used for those efforts that help secure U.S. borders, including funds for additional law enforcement, personnel, overtime pay, and travel and lodging for the deployment of local and State personnel to increase our presence along the borders.

 The State Administrative Agent (SAA) is the only entity eligible to apply to FEMA for OPSG funds.

 GOHSEP is the SAA.